mini-software/MiniExcel/docs/README.md

 - [New] SaveAs support to convert byte[] value to base64 string
 - [New] Query support to convert base64 value to byte[]
 - [New] OpenXmlConfiguration add `ConvertByteArrayToBase64String` to turn on/off base64 convertor
+- [New] Query support ExcelInvalidCastException to store column, row index #309

 ### 0.20.0
 - [New] SaveAs support image #304